 Travel has always been a source of inspiration.
 Experiencing new countries and getting to know them through their food- tiles my memory with a mosaic of color, flavor and nostalgia.
 During the past year of self discovery, Istanbul provided that for me on a level only second to a journey back to Iran 20 years after my family immigrated from my place of birth.
 Turkish culture has many parallels to Persian culture and that might explain why one sees many Iranians walking the streets of Istanbul.
-I heard more Farsi spoken there that I have in Great Neck!
+I heard more Farsi spoken there than I have in Great Neck!

 Istanbul was that kind of journey.
 It was a last minute trip which ended up being one of the most profound travels of my adult life.
 To my surprise the food in Istanbul was not great.
 Aside from the endless spice bazaars which I bought a zillion colorful powders from, the food was bland.
 The meals were disappointing everywhere from street-food to high end restaurants.
-The kebabs were fatty, the lemons had a strange aftertaste and Manti was mushy.
+The kebabs were fatty, the lemons had a strange aftertaste and the Manti was mushy.
 Besides the delicious baklava and teas and coffees we did not have any memorable meals.

 This was a magical journey amongst history, minerates, domes, culture and faith.
 Color and beauty collided in the smokey city where East met West, where inspiration bloomed, where ancient empires once stood and where today, the old and new mingle in beautiful harmony.
 At the end, a trip to this land ended up being a journey to my self.
 To understanding myself and to appreciating all aspects of my human experience.
 From the allure of the past, to the tangible miracle of the present and the promise of a bright future and the unique combination of them all, which ultimately make the Mosaic of Me.
 The Mosaic of Nazanin.
 For so long I had struggled with my own East meets West identify conflic- what was I supposed to be?
 Which was I supposed to be?
 For the first time, I recognized the beauty of the sum of the parts and the harmony that exists in contrasts.
 Perhaps this is why the tiles mesmerized me so.